tools.htm

 Dumore Tool Post Grinder #77-011.
 Distance from top of compound to grinder centerline is 1.25" minimum.
 Drive belt.
 1/2" shaft grinding wheel arbor.
 Dumore spindle is part number 7x-250.
 2" and 3" diameter pulleys.
 I mounted this on a cast iron pedestal base.
 I do not have a large enough lathe to use it on, so I am using it with a wire brush and with a grinding wheel for freehand work.
 The wire brush, the grinding wheel, the work light, the Aluminum baseplate and the pedestal stand are not included.
 Altough it performs wonderfully for my needs, I am underutilizing this grinder.
 Buy it and put it to use on a large lathe as it was intended to be used.
 Click on images to enlarge to see motor specifications and spindle speeds. $800.

 POLISHING LATHE.
 "Alternating Current Laboratory Lathe, The S.S.
 White Dental Manufacturing Co., Philadelphia, PA.
 This must be quite old when they specify "alternating current."
 Great old 2 position rotary switch.
-3/8" shafts, one with a retaining end cap, the other with a tapered threaded nose that also serves as an endcap.
+3/8" shafts, one with an internally threaded end, the other with a tapered threaded end designed to accept felt disks and other such accessories as seen on the below polishing lathe.
 Those levers just inside the endcaps are on high pitch threads to quickly release whatever is on the shafts.
 It still works great.
 110V, 5.1 amps.
-Made in the USA. $100.
+Made in the USA.
+An oldie, but goodie.
+Actually, it may qualify as an antique.
+Very quiet and smooth running. $100.

 MORSE TAPER #3 BALL BEARING CENTER.
 Revolves roughly.
-New bearing needed.
+New "shield bearing number 5503" needed.
 Ideal Industries, Sycamore, IL.
-Type S. $20
+Type S. $10

 SET OF 4 LATHE TOOL BIT HOLDERS: 2 straight, one left hand and one right hand.
 Right hand labeled "J.H.
 Williams, USA, TH-I-R." Left hand labeled "J.H.
 Williams, USA, TH-I-R." Armstrong straight labeled "Armstrong tungsten carbide tool holder No. T 1-S." Other straight is not labeled.
 All have shanks 1 1/8 to 1 1/4" high.
 All accept 5/16" square tool bits.
 Set of 4, $100.

 SPI TOOLING.
 SPI 80-573 9.
 Cut off tool or grooving tool.
 Cuts 0.040" thick kerf, 0.160" deep.
 Shanks are 3/8" high.
 I like that because I mostly use 3/8" tooling with my Hardinge lathes.
 I do not have to change the height on the toolholder when switching from a boring or facing operation to a cut off operation.
+I have tried one on steel; SWEET!
 NEW-IN-BOX.
-I bought a box of 12 to get several for myself.
-I have tried one on steel; SWEET! $20 each to a maximum of 10.
+10 available. $20 each.

 Circular form tool cutters.
 These can really speed up your work.
 Grind your circular form cutters to the profile of your choice and go to work.
 The particular cutters installed on these are included with them; these cutters are both labeled 1/2-13 and are no doubt are for cutting threads--perhaps Acme or square cut threads because they are not ground to a point.
 The cutters themselves are worth the price if you can use them; they are no doubt factory made.
 Look at the base: they are designed to be adapted to whatever you wish with user made custom plates like the one you see on the right.
 T-bolts included. $50 each.